Great Places to Hike and Kayak Near Nashville

 Photo Credit: Radnor Lake State Park

 Radnor Lake State Park is located in the Oak Hill area of Nashville.
 The 1,368-acre park is day-use only and includes 7.75 miles of trails for hiking.
-There are nine designated hiking trails ranging from 0.20 miles to 1.65 miles.
+Pets, jogging, and bicycles are only allowed on the Otter Creek Road trail.

 GET MORE DETAILS